Advanced Renamer: Language support

-Advanced Renamer supports 26 languages: English, Arabic, Bulgarian, Catalan, Chinese (Simplified), Chinese (Traditional), Czech, Danish, German, Finnish, French, Greek, Indonesian, Italian, Japanese, Korean, Dutch, Polish, Portuguese (Brazil), Romanian, Russian, Swedish, Slovak, Slovenian, Turkish, Ukrainian.
+Advanced Renamer supports 25 languages: English, Arabic, Bulgarian, Catalan, Czech, Danish, German, Spanish, Finnish, French, Indonesian, Italian, Japanese, Korean, Norwegian (Bokmal), Dutch, Polish, Portuguese (Brazil), Romanian, Slovenian, Turkish, Ukrainian, Vietnamese, Chinese, Chinese (Traditional).

 Popularity

 As of July 2014, the program has been downloaded over 26,000 times from CNET alone.

 Reception

 In a 2010 review, CNET called Advanced Renamer a "great tool" and mentioned "It's hard to imagine what the average user would need in the way of a renamer that it doesn't have."
 CNET gave the software 4.5 out of 5 stars, with an average user rating of 4 out of 5 stars.